Nils-ChristianIseke/Deep-Reinforcement-Learning-for-motion-planning/README.md

 ### Requirements
 Requirements

  - OS: Any system that supports Docker should work (Linux, Windows, macOS).
-        Only Ubuntu 20.04 was tested.
+        Only Ubuntu 22.04 was tested.
-    - GPU: CUDA is required to process octree observations on GPU.
-Therefore, only Docker images with CUDA support are currently available, however, it should be possible to use the pre-built image even on systems without a dedicated GPU.
+ - GPU: CUDA is required.

 ### Dependencies